Swimming at the 2020 Summer Olympics – Women's 100 metre butterfly

 The women's 100 metre butterfly event at the 2020 Summer Olympics was held from 24 to 26 July 2021 at the Tokyo Aquatics Centre.
-It will be the event's seventeenth consecutive appearance, having been held at every edition since 1956.
+It was the event's seventeenth consecutive appearance, having been held at every edition since 1956.

+Summary

+Canada's defending World champion Maggie Mac Neil pulled away from a tight field to win her nation's first Olympic title in the event.
+Swimming out in lane 7, Mac Neil touched seventh at the 50 m mark but used a blistering underwater off the turn to catapult herself near the front and win gold in an Americas record of 55.59.
+China's Zhang Yufei, who was the fastest qualifier through the heats and semi-finals, was first at the turn.
+However, she could not withstand MacNeil's fast finish and settled for silver 5 hundredths of a second back in 55.64.

+Australia's Emma McKeon reset her Oceanian record from the heats to win bronze in 55.72, edging out the U.S.' Torri Huske (55.73) by one hundredth of a second.
+Huske, one of the pre-Olympics favourites, could not replicate her stunning American record of 55.66 and took fourth.
+Sweden's Louise Hansson set a personal best time of 56.22 to place fifth.
+Third at the 50 m mark, France's Marie Wattel was a shade off her national record from the semi-finals, clocking 56.27 to come sixth.

+Sweden's defending champion Sarah Sjöström, coming off elbow surgery in February, produced a valiant effort to place seventh in 56.91 - her slowest time throughout the rounds.
+Belarus' Anastasiya Shkurdai (57.05) rounded out the championship field.

 Records

 Prior to this competition, the existing world and Olympic records were as follows.

 No new records were set during the competition.

 Qualification

 The Olympic Qualifying Time for the event is 57.92 seconds.
 Up to two swimmers per National Olympic Committee (NOC) can automatically qualify by swimming that time at an approved qualification event.
 The Olympic Selection Time is 59.66 seconds.
 Up to one swimmer per NOC meeting that time is eligible for selection, allocated by world ranking until the maximum quota for all swimming events is reached.
 NOCs without a female swimmer qualified in any event can also use their universality place.

 Competition format

 The competition consists of three rounds: heats, semifinals, and a final.
 The swimmers with the best 16 times in the heats advance to the semifinals.
 The swimmers with the best 8 times in the semifinals advance to the final.
 Swim-offs are used as necessary to break ties for advancement to the next round.